Appleseed (2004 film): Plot

 As Deunan encounters the Council of Elders, they reveal their involvement in Gilliam's death and also plan to use the D-tank virus to sterilize humans, which will leave the Bioroids the new rulers of Earth.
 They needed the Appleseed data to keep the Bioroids alive, but Gilliam hid the data so they could not move forward with their plan.
 Athena, stepping in to stop them and announcing that Uranus has surrendered, tells Deunan that the Elders had been acting on their own and had shut Gaia down once they realized humanity had softened their stance against Bioroids.
 The Elders state that they will soon die since Gaia kept them alive, but that they were ready to sacrifice themselves.
-They then activate the city's mobile fortress defenses, which begin marching towards Tartaros.
-Athena states that D-tank's security system is nearly impenetrable, but a shot from the fortresses' main cannons might puncture the tank, releasing the virus.
 ESWAT begins mobilizing, but suffer heavy casualties due to the fortresses' heavy weaponry.

 Briareos arrives and asks Deunan to join the battle.
 Despite the Elders' objections, she goes with him to the seventh tower, and attempts to enter the password to shut the defenses down, but a malfunction makes it difficult.
 The final password letter appears by itself, and Deunan secures the D-Tank, shutting down the towers.
-She reveals that the sins of humanity will probably get worse, but that there is always the chance that future generations will learn from these mistakes; she vows to keep fighting for the children.